sunilkhadka139/LLM_Powered_AI_Framework_For_Semantic_Energy_Data_Search/README.md

 1. **Accept the Box Drive Collaboration Request**: Make sure you've accepted the collaboration request sent to your email to access the shared folder.
 2. **Data Access :**
 The datasets are stored both locally and online.
 To facilitate easy access for all project members, we've shared the data in a dedicated directory folder on Box under the path: (https://arizona.app.box.com/folder/244432138957).
-Each dataset's exact location, whether on local storage or through a URL or APu, is specified in the final column of the provided list.
+Each dataset's exact location, whether on local storage or through a URL or API, is specified in the final column of the provided list.

 2.1 **Local Storage**